arv100kri/Cognitive-Services/Content/en-us/KES/CommandLine.md

 | `--description <description>` | Description string |
 | `--remote <vmSize>`           | Size of VM for remote build |

 Schema/data/index files may be local file paths or URL paths to Azure blobs.
-The schema file describes the structure of the objects being indexed as well as the operations to support (see [Schema Format](Schema.md)).
-The data file enumerates the objects and attribute values to index (see [Data Format](Data.md)).
+The schema file describes the structure of the objects being indexed as well as the operations to support (see [Schema Format](SchemaFormat.md)).
+The data file enumerates the objects and attribute values to index (see [Data Format](DataFormat.md)).
 When the build succeeds, the output index file contains a compressed representation of the input data that support the desired operations.

 A description string may be optionally specified to subsequently identify a binary index using the **describe_index** command.

 By default, the index is built on the local machine.
-Outside of the Azure environment, local builds are limited to data files up to 1 MB in size.
+Outside of the Azure environment, local builds are limited to data files containing up to 10,000 objects.
 When the --remote flag is specified, the index will be built on a dynamically created Azure VM of the specified size.
 This allows large indices to be built efficiently using Azure VMs with more memory.
 To avoid paging which slows down the build process, we recommend using a VM with 3 times the amount of RAM as the input data file size.
 For a list of available VM sizes, see [Sizes for virtual machines](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/).

 TIP: For faster builds, presort the objects to index from the data file by decreasing probability.